MicroAnalyzer/MA-MicrobenchmarkAnalyses/README.md

-# MA-JavaMicrobenchmarkAnalyses
+# MA-MicrobenchmarkAnalyses

-A [MicroAnalyzer](https://github.com/joelBIT/MicroAnalyzer) plug-in to perform some analyses on Java microbenchmark configurations and compiler optimizations.
+A [MicroAnalyzer](https://github.com/joelBIT/MicroAnalyzer) plug-in to perform some analyses on microbenchmarks.

 ## How To Compile Sources